Lake City barn destroyed, firefighter injured after fire

 Brown said the homeowner said there was a flash of light and then he saw smoke.
 He looked outside and the barn was on fire.

 The cause of the fire is still under investigation.
-The barn was about 28 by 40 feet and was “totalled,” by the fire, Brown said.
+The barn was about 28 by 40 feet and was “totaled,‘ by the fire, Brown said.

 The homeowner said he had some cats in the barn but no farm animals.
 Brown said as of now they did not know what happened to the cats.

-There was a shed that was damaged in the fire and there were some propane tanks in the barn that exploded due to the fire, he said.
+There was a shed that was damaged and there were some propane tanks in the barn that exploded due to the fire, he said.

 There was also a firefighter injured at the scene.
 Lake City Area Fire Department Lt.
 Ray Vasser did have to go to the hospital due to a cut he got at the scene, Brown said.

-He said you could track him right down the road where he walked because the blood “was just running out of his hand.”
+He said you could track him right down the road where Vasser walked because the blood “was just running out of his hand.‘

 Brown said he took Vasser into town so he could get his truck then he was going to drive himself to the hospital.